pathivu/pathivu-docs/query.md

 Queries in Pathivu can be used to aggregate log data and perform operations on it.
 Multiple queries can be piped up to perform a complex action.

+Queries can be made using to media in Pathivu:
+* **Pathivu Web**: This is the web user-interface for Pathivu.
+It provides a simple UI for querying pathivu.
+Learn more about it [here](https://github.com/pathivu/pathivu/README.md).
+* **Katchi CLI**: This is a command line interface which allows seamless querying from the comfort of a terminal.
+Learn more about how to query using katchi [here](https://docs.pathivu.io/#/katchi)

 Pathivu listens for query requests on port `5180` with the use of an HTTP(s) server.
 This exposes a simple way of sending commands and queries to the Pathivu backend.
 It currently supports the following queries: